tinacms/wp-gatsby-markdown-exporter/README.md

 ## Usage

-After downloading and enabling the plugin, click "Export to Gatsby" from the WordPress admin sidebar.
+1. Download plugin and enable it, then click "Export to Gatsby" from the WordPress admin sidebar.

-A zip file of Markdown posts and associated images will be downloaded after submitting the form.
+2. Submit the form to download a zip file with exported content.

-After extracting the files from the export zip, you can place the files in the content directory of the Gatsby site.
+3. Place the unzipped files in the content directory of the Markdown based site.

 > Reminder: always keep a backup of the WordPress database and files in case your export doesn't work as expected!